subratks93-afk/robotics-and-embedded-systems-projects/README.md

-# Robotics_Project
+# Robotics_And_Embedded_Systems_Projects
-Collection of robotics projects involving embedded systems, motion control, and hardware integration.
+A collection of robotics and embedded systems projects focused on real-time applications including autonomous navigation, IoT-based control, and safety automation.